vuestorefront/vue-storefront/docs/guide/core-themes/themes.md

 ## Creating your own themes

-There are two ways of creating your own VS theme

-1. Copying and modifying the default theme which is fully-styled and ready to work out of the box (it's the one that you can find on our demo)
+To create your own VS theme, you can copy and modify the default theme which is fully-styled and ready to work out of the box (it's the one that you can find on our demo).
-2. Copying and modifying theme-starter which contains only data and no styling.
-It requires more work to have it production-ready (you need to style it from scratch) but if your designs are much different than our default theme you'd probably want to start with this one.
+To do so:

-To create your own theme just copy the `theme-starter` or `default` folder located in `src/themes` and change its name to your new theme's name.
-Next, change the name property in your theme `package.json` file.
-You can use this name in your config file to change the active theme.
-After adding a new theme you need to run `yarn install` so lerna can detect a new theme.
-Now you can start the development of your own theme for Vue Storefront!
+1. Copy the `default` folder located in `src/themes` and change its name to your new theme's name.
+1. Change the `name` property in your theme's `package.json` file.
+1. Insert this name in the `theme` property of your config file in `config/local.json`.
+1. Run `yarn install` so lerna can detect a new theme.
+1. Start developing your own theme for Vue Storefront!

 Only official themes tested and accepted by the community should be in a `master` branch.
 Please develop your own themes on separate branches and keep them updated with `master` to be sure it works with the newest core.